 Top 5 Things To Do in Cara

 - Whilst in Cara you must sample a glass or two of the very popular Croatian wine Posip.
-The grapes produce a golden coloured wine with a very pleasant fruity aroma.
+The grapes produce a golden-coloured wine with a very pleasant fruity aroma.
 Look for signs advertising vino for sale, or stop at the large wine cellar on the road to Zavalatica.
+Or join Gaby’s wine-tasting tour which visits the Cara vineyards and winery in the village.

 - Marvel at the huge cypress tree that has been growing for some 500 years in front of Cara’s Parish Church of St Peter.
 It was built in the sixteenth century.
 Inside hangs a painting by the Venetian painter Leandro Bassano.